First, Learn What You Don't Know: Active Information Gathering for Driving at the Limits of Handling: Conclusion

 \section{Conclusion}

 We present an information gathering framework to actively and efficiently identify nonlinear dynamics for reliable subsequent deployment in MPC.
 Our approach hinges on an expressive vehicle dynamics model leveraging meta-learned features and Bayesian last-layer weight updates for rapid adaptation.
-Our results show that collecting informative data first unlocks reliable few-shot deployment within an MPC framework, and we expect that these findings translate to other challenging tasks that involve controlling unstable systems where small model errors may quickly result in large tracking errors.
-This methodology is especially valuable in applications where passive online adaptation may not be fast enough to correct the initial model mismatch in order to successfully complete the task, precisely because unstable systems are difficult to simultaneously learn and control.
+Our results show that collecting informative data first unlocks reliable few-shot deployment within an MPC framework, and we expect that these findings translate to other challenging tasks that involve controlling unstable systems where small model errors may result in large tracking errors.
+This methodology is especially valuable in applications where passive online adaptation may not be fast enough to correct the initial model mismatch to complete the task successfully, precisely because unstable systems are difficult to simultaneously learn and control.

 In future work, the uncertainty estimates encoded in the Bayesian model could be used in the MPC formulation to robustify constraints during exploration and task deployment \cite{lew2022safe}.
-These uncertainty estimates could also be used to identify when a sufficient amount of data is collected or detect out-of-distribution behavior~\cite{sinha2022system}.
-Finally, although the proposed method is task-agnostic and already demonstrates reliable performance in challenging drifting tasks, leveraging task-informed learning approaches \cite{Richards2023,wagenmaker2024optimal} may further enhance the performance of the method and further decrease the data requirements for active information gathering.
+These uncertainty estimates could also be used to identify when a sufficient amount of data is collected or to detect out-of-distribution behavior~\cite{sinha2022system}.
+Finally, although the proposed method is task-agnostic and already demonstrates reliable performance in challenging drifting tasks, leveraging control-oriented identification tools \cite{Richards2023,wagenmaker2024optimal,anderson2024,Lee2024} may further enhance the performance of the method and further decrease the data requirements for information gathering.